yunhuijang/INDIBATOR/README.md

-# Multi-Agent Molecular Optimization
+# INDIBATOR

-A multi-agent system where AI "scientist" agents—grounded in real publications and molecular data—debate to optimize molecules for specific biological targets.
+INDIBATOR system where scientist agents, grounded in real publications and molecular history, debate for molecular discovery.

 ## Overview